Air Europa

-Air Europa Líneas Aéreas, S.A.U., branded as Air Europa, is the third-largest Spanish airline after Iberia and Vueling.
+Air Europa Líneas Aéreas, S.A.U., branded as Air Europa, is the third largest Spanish airline after Iberia and Vueling.
 The airline is headquartered in Llucmajor, Mallorca, Spain; it has its main hub at Adolfo Suárez Madrid–Barajas Airport with focus city operations at Palma de Mallorca Airport and Tenerife North Airport.
 Air Europa flies to over 44 destinations in Spain, the rest of Europe, South America, North America, the Caribbean, Morocco and Tunisia.
 Since September 2007, Air Europa has been a member of the SkyTeam alliance.

 History

 Early years

 Air Europa started in 1986 (registered in Spain as Air España SA and previously known as such) as part of the British ILG-Air Europe Group and 75% owned by Spanish banks.
 It originally had a similar livery to Air Europe but with Air Europa titles and its aircraft were registered in Spain.
 It flew holiday charters from Mediterranean resorts and European cities using Boeing 737-300s and Boeing 757s.
 It was the first Spanish private company to operate national scheduled flights (besides charter flights which used to be its main business).

-When parent company ILG ceased trading in 1991 Air Europa continued profitably with a larger fleet of Boeing 737s and 757s.
+When parent company ILG ceased trading in 1991, Air Europa continued profitably with a larger fleet of Boeing 737s and 757s.
 It signed a franchise agreement with Iberia in January 1998, but this has since been dissolved.
 It is now owned by Globalia Corporación Empresarial S.A.

 At the end of the 1990s, Boeing 737-800 jets were introduced along with a new livery.
 In June 2005, it was announced Air Europa was among four future associate members of the SkyTeam alliance, due to join by 2006.
 However, the joining date was postponed, and it did not become a member until 1 September 2007.
-Air Europa was the parent company for Air Dominicana, the new flag carrier of the Dominican Republic, until bankruptcy was declared on 21 September 2009.
+Air Europa was the parent company for Air Dominicana, the new flag carrier of the Dominican Republic, until bankruptcy was declared for the Dominican Republic carrier on September 21, 2009.

 Developments since 2010

-Air Europa retired its last Boeing 767 on 13 April 2012.
+Air Europa retired its last Boeing 767 on April 13, 2012.

-On 22 May 2019, the National Civil Aviation Agency of Brazil (ANAC) granted Air Europa permission to operate domestic flights in the country.
+On May 22, 2019, the National Civil Aviation Agency of Brazil (ANAC) granted Air Europa permission to operate domestic flights in the country.
 This was the first time a foreign company was granted such authorisation, after Brazilian laws were changed to allow full foreign ownership of domestic airlines.
 As of June 2019, no details were available about Air Europa's future domestic operations in Brazil, a market which the airline already serves with international flights from Madrid to Salvador and Recife.